Professional Certificate in Clinical Practice and CBT Foundations for Adults

 Learning Outcomes

-The workshop consists of four training days covering a range of topics:
+This Professional Certificate consists of six training days covering a range of topics followed by group supervision sessions:

 - Day 1: Basic Psychological Theories